-The Child Advocacy Studies is a three-semester micro-credential designed to prepare undergraduate students from a variety of disciplines to recognize and respond to child abuse and neglect.
+The Child Advocacy Studies is a three-course micro-credential designed to prepare undergraduate students from a variety of disciplines to recognize and respond to child abuse and neglect.

 This program is open to anyone that is interested in pursuing a career involving work with families and children, including education, nursing, public health, law, sociology, and others.
 The skills that you obtain through this program will be beneficial in any setting that requires interaction with children and families, such as schools, hospitals, doctors’ offices, human service organizations, and many others.